aimms/documentation/webui/table-widget.rst

 #.
 If filter rules are applied and the data in the table changes based on other interactions, please be aware that the filters will still be applied.

 #.
-When filters are applied and if you change the pivot of the table, the filters will be cleared.
+When filters are applied and if you add/remove content, change the widget type, change the slicing information or change the pivot the applied filters will be cleared.
+This will be possible only if you have access to the widget settings.